-Until 2015, I looked perfectly 'normal' to the outside world.
+Until 2015, I looked perfectly 'normal' to most in the outside world.
 I'm sure many people wondered why I was expending so much energy looking for a diagnosis.
 Even my ex-husband thought there wasn't anything wrong with me, and I was 'faking it'.
 He even told friends that, and, tragically, a couple believed him and went on to spread that gossip.

 But, I knew something was wrong.
 I suppose I was good at pretending.
 My son was rather young and observant, and I could see him observing every mis-step.
 I could see problems growing with my balance, and a good friend was noticing intermittent problems with my speech.
 I decided to record my speech one evening, and wow! ...
 I wasn't able to hear in my talking, but my speech was very slow and slurred ... like I had just downed a six-pack without having a single drop.

 One trip to California that Spring was notable as I began the trip with no walking aid.
 I was feeling a bit unstable so I bought a walking stick, and I have needed one ever since.
+Now, I can no longer walk with a cane/stick and must use a rollator to get around.

 Early in the year, I made a trip to the Cleveland Clinic.
 When the neurologist asked me to do tandem walking (heel to toe, like walking on a tightrope), I was shocked that I was unable to do this exercise when it used to be so easy for me.